 Subverted in "Crime and Witch-demeanors" where Phoebe is stripped of her powers, not regaining her premonition until the next season.

 However, the main series itself averts this, in order, Captain Montgomery is killed to save Beckett.
 Then she's shot anyway, at which point Castle admits that he loves her.
 Then she gets amnesia and doesn't remember.
 Then he overhears her saying that she did remember.
 This pushes him away, just when she's about to open up about her feelings.
 Then he tells her he knows, just as she's about to go after a man involved in her mother's murder.
 After she's nearly killed, she realizes she loves Castle, and they start a relationship.
-As they engage in increasnigly transparent shenanigans to hide their relationship, they finally take sown Joanna Beckett's killer.
+As they engage in increasnigly transparent shenanigans to hide their relationship, they finally take down Joanna Beckett's killer.
 Oh, and that FBI thing?
 That was after Beckett accepted Castle's marriage proposal.
 Though that wedding is now delayed after Castle was abducted for two months on his way to the wedding and has no memory of where he was while evidence made it appear he had left on his own.